paypal/paypal-checkout-components/README.md

 	<script type="application/x-component" data-component="paypal-button">
 		{
-			// Pass your preferred locale, used to render the button
+			// Pass your preferred locale, used to render the button (optional)

 			locale: 'en_US',